top of page

 Natural Moves

-Three natural moves are related with one causing more of the other
+These three natural moves are related with one causing more of the other.
+They put people on the back of their skis using their upper body to turn.

 1- Moving back